-Lindsey Drummond, MA, NCC
+Lindsey Drummond, MA, LPC, NCC

 Lindsey Drummond is a staff psychotherapist at The Aspen Center.
 She received a Bachelor’s Degree in Psychology with a minor in Social Justice from Georgia Institute of Technology in Atlanta.
 Throughout her undergraduate experience, Lindsey interned at a nonprofit organization dedicated to empowering grieving children, and she provided support to students as a Peer Coach for the Georgia Tech Counseling Center.